MarTnquesada/tfm/README.md

 ### Pre-processing

 The following steps are applied for all monolingual and parallel corpora:
-   - Normalize unicode punctuation econding.
+   - Normalize unicode punctuation enconding.
    - Tokenization.
    - Clean and eliminate empty sentences, sentences with a ratio higher than 1-9 from source to target, and those containing more than 60 words.